UK Council for Psychotherapy

 Anger management counselling London & anger management therapy London - anger problems, anger issues, anger problem, controlling anger - how to manage anger, anger management techniques, anger management psychotherapy

 What We Do With Our Frustrations Frustration can be defined as feeling annoyed or less confident, because we can't achieve what we want.
 Inside we may feel very righteous.
 Frustration can be seen as something stirring in us (see also Non-Responsiveness, Empathic Breaks & Frustrations In Our Early Life) that needs attention and the Counselling for frustration can explore this further.
 We may want to get rid of, or "cure" ourselves of certain frustrating or uncomfortable feelings yet frustrating times & ambivalence are part of life, especially when we can't control others, outcomes, feel helpless or when our priorities are different from others.
 Managing our anxiety around this may be important.
 Some of us may create more frustrations than we need to.
 We can get caught up in others' annoying habits.
 Frustration is the result of our own expectation, when we don't accept the reality of a person or a situation (maybe believing we can change others).
 Accepting our helplessness over this can free us.
 How we respond to our frustration is up to us.
 If we tend to respond negatively to what frustrates us, this can compound our frustration even more.
-(See also Procrastination Compounding Our Frustration) How we choose to respond to our frustrations, tensions, apparent opposites & ambivalence is up to us.
+(See also Procrastination Compounding Our Frustration) How we choose to respond to our frustrations, any tensions, apparent opposites & ambivalence is up to us.
 We may become depressed, angry.
 Our anger may also be of an existential nature - simply being angry at life's unanswered questions and limitations, often as a result of our expectations not being met or being overly optimistic.
 Through exploring our disharmony we can choose to respond in destructive or creative ways, practising acceptance of what is, gratitude, transforming the passion and energy of our frustration into positive action.

 Specific Counselling Questions About Our Feelings & Emotions We may have certain questions about feelings, emotions, being emotional, emotional iq, e.g.: